How to Choose the Right Business Structure

 - Prepare the Minute Book – This is a corporation’s official record of documents and activities.
 This is mandatory for corporations but not included in the registration with the government.

-Did You Know: Ownr offers up to 30 free trademarks and business names, official name search report (called NUANS), Articles of Incorporation, and the digital Minute Book, at a fraction of the cost compared to a lawyer.
+Did You Know: Ownr offers up to 30 free trademarks and business names searches, an official name search report (called NUANS), Articles of Incorporation, and a digital Minute Book at a fraction of the cost compared to a lawyer.